 “Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference:” – Romans 3:22

 For every man that believes, we are not only reconciled, but declared righteous and worthy of the gift of eternal life (Romans 6:23).
 For every man who does not believe, they are reconciled as by God’s grace, but do not receive righteousness worthy of eternal life.

 Those who do not accept the grace of God or his free justification by faith will end up facing the wrath of God at the judgment for their ungodly rebellion against God’s grace in this age.

 At the end of this age of unprecedented grace, God will return ‘in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ’ (2 Thessalonians 1:8).

 For the believer, sin is placed upon Christ and we are declared righteous by his grace.
 For the unbeliever, sin is not imputed in this age because of Christ, therefore there is no immediate punishment.
 However, he will have to answer for his own unrighteousness at the great white throne judgment of God (Rev 20:11).

 God’s punishment for sin was taken by Christ on the cross, who was made sin for us so that we can be made the righteousness of God in him (2 Cor 5:21).

-Therefore, for us who are justified by faith are at peace with God, and do not live in fear of judgment or punishment (Romans 5:1).
+Therefore, we who are justified by faith are at peace with God and do not live in fear of judgment or punishment (Romans 5:1).
 The lives we live now we live by faith in the Son of God, following after the righteousness for which we were ordained to walk (Gal 2:20, Eph 2:10, Phil 3:12-14).